 I will start by editing the card’s text.
 To do so, just click on the areas where you see the sample text and enter your own.
 Right click on the text to edit the font, size and style.

 Select the default image by clicking on it and hit the backspace button to delete it.
 Now go to Insert>Picture and browse your computer to find the picture you want to add.

 Adjust the placement and size of the image to fit the template.
 Try different options in the Text Wrap panel.

-TIP: A good postcard uses striking visuals, so choosing high-quality images that are relevant to the project is a must.
+TIP: A good postcard uses striking visuals to create a distinct theme or personality, so choosing high-quality images that are relevant to the project is a must.

 Step 4.
 Replace the logo.

 If you are creating a postcard for your company, you will want to use your own logo.
 Replacing the default logo is as simple as changing the other images.

 Select the default and hit backspace to delete it.
 Go to Insert>Picture and browse your folders for your logo file.

 As you did for the image in the previous step, you can adjust the placement and size of the logo and select different Text Wrap options to move the logo around with ease.